mastercomfig/tf2-patches/README.md

 9. Build the VS project
 10. The executables are placed at `../game/hl2.exe` for the client and at `../game/srcds.exe` for the server.
 Note: this path is outside the repository.

+### Building on Linux (To the Make File)
+**DISCLAIMER:** Make sure you have your distro's build essentials, gcc and g++ multilibs installed.
+This will varry from distro to distro, so I can't include everything here.
+1. Install gcc and g++ multilibs, build essentials.
+On arch I used the command `sudo pacman -Syu ib32-gcc-libs gcc-libs`.
+For Ubuntu, according to the Valve Wiki for Source SDK 2013, do `sudo apt-get install build-essential` and `sudo apt-get install gcc-multilib g++-multilib`
+2. ` Run ./creategamesprojects`

 ### Running and Debugging
 1. For the compiled binaries to run, you will need to copy your current TF2 installation to `../game` (relative to your repostiory, outside of it).
 2. To setup debugging, in Visual Studio, select `Client (TF)` as the startup project, then go to its `Properties->Configuration Properties->Debugging`.
 Set `Command` to your `../game/hl2.exe` binary, the `Command Arguments` to `-steam -game tf -insecure -novid -nojoy -nosteamcontroller -nohltv -particles 1 -noborder -particle_fallback 2 -dev -allowdebug` and `Working Directory` to your game installation folder i.e. `../game/bin`.
 Note: all the paths here are relative to your copy of the repository (same place where `games.sln` is located), do **not** set these values verbatim.